HandsOnDataViz/book/docs/HandsOnDataViz.md

 To publish the chart to the web,

-1. Go to *File &gt; Save to Tableau Pubic As…*.
+1. Go to *File &gt; Save to Tableau Public As…*.
 A window to sign in to your account will pop up.
 If you don’t have an account, click *Create one now for free* at the bottom.